supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Signed Binary Numbers.md

 a_{n}a_{n-1}\cdots a_{2}a_{1}a_{0} = -2^n(a_{n}) + 2^{n-1}(a_{n-1})+\cdots +2^2(a_{2}) + 2^1(a_{1}) + 2^0(a_{0})
 $$

-In 2's complement system, the many number of leading 1's do not matter.
+In 2's complement system, the not all of the leading 1's matter.

 ![[Signed Binary Numbers-20240530222623988.webp]]
 ![[Signed Binary Numbers-20240530222549478.webp]]